TechnoGate/contao/README.md

 Don't forget to follow me on [Github](https://github.com/eMxyzptlk) and [Twitter](https://twitter.com/eMxyzptlk) for news and updates.

+## Credits

+I'd like to give a special thanks to the guys at [Agence Durable](http://www.agence-durable.com) for supporting and testing this project.

 ## License

 ### This code is free to use under the terms of the MIT license.